 These records will be useful to family members wishing to learn about the whaling careers of their ancestors.
 They will also be useful to scholars of the arts of the whaling industry.
 They will provide raw data which can be studied by sociologists and anthropologists researching the whaling industry as well as immigration patterns of the residents of the city.

-This list represents only men who left New Bedford on whaling voyages.
-It does not include whatever happened after the ship left New Bedford.
+This list represents only men who left the port on whaling voyages.
+It does not include those who joined along the way.
 Occasionally there is added information about desertions or deaths, but these are hit or miss records the chaplain probably read in the newspaper and added to his files.
 It does not include men who signed on in the Azores or Cape Verde.
 Their names only appear if they later left New Bedford on another voyage.
 The list shows what Melville picturesquely noted, that persons from all around the world passed through New Bedford.
 In all, there were men from 33 states and two territories in the United States represented, as well as men from more than 100 nations or islands worldwide.